 There’s a reason dogs are referred to as “Man’s Best Friend” (although I think “Human’s Best Friend” is more appropriate, right?).
 It’s difficult to find a more loving, loyal, and affectionate creature with whom to share your life and home.
 Which is why—if you’re pondering the right name to give your new dog—you might choose a name that celebrates that incredible bond of friendship.

 There are a number of ways you can do that.
 You can literally name your dog some variation of the word “friend” in another language, you can give them a moniker that describes an essential element of friendship (think Cuddles, Friendly, or Heart), or you can honor them with the name of a beloved dog-friend character from movies or literature.

-Whichever route you decide to take, we know that your pet will appreciate your thoughtful approach.
-And in honor of you, our friends, we’ve rounded up an assortment of dog names that capture the meaning of friendship.
+Whichever route you decide to take, we at Rover know that your pet will appreciate your thoughtful approach.
+And in honor of you, our friends, we’ve rounded up an assortment of dog names that capture the meaning of friendship, including some favorites from our extensive database of dog names.
 We hope you find the right one for your pup!

 Dog names meaning friend can come from a variety of different languages.
 If you want your dog’s name to literally translate to “friend,” try one of these names from around the world.